lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### PRK_3e2m

-PRK_3e2m is used to produce a MAC in message_2 and to encrypt message_3.
+The pseudo-random key PRK_3e2m is used to produce a MAC in message_2 and to encrypt message_3.
 PRK_3e2m is derived as follows:

 If the Responder authenticates with a static Diffie-Hellman key, then PRK_3e2m = Extract( PRK_2e, G_RX ), where G_RX is the ECDH shared secret calculated from G_R and X, or G_X and R (the Responder's private authentication key, see {{auth-keys}}), else PRK_3e2m = PRK_2e.

 ### PRK_4x3m

-PRK_4x3m is used to produce a MAC in message_3, to encrypt message_4, and to derive application specific data.
+The pseudo-random key PRK_4x3m is used to produce a MAC in message_3, to encrypt message_4, and to derive application specific data.
 PRK_4x3m is derived as follows:

 If the Initiator authenticates with a static Diffie-Hellman key, then PRK_4x3m = Extract( PRK_3e2m, G_IY ), where G_IY is the ECDH shared secret calculated from G_I and Y, or G_Y and I (the Initiator's private authentication key, see {{auth-keys}}), else PRK_4x3m = PRK_3e2m.